 OpenERP distinguishes between Production, Purchase and Procurement.

 Production is manufacturing, Purchase is the acquisition of goods from another party, and Procurement is either one or both of those.
-So it would be better to call the MPS the Master Procurement Schedule.
-Which OpenERP does!

 The set of stock requirements is generated by procurement orders.